-Recognize the range of benefits of using and "green" energy: In general, marketing businesses seek low energy costs, and the benefits associated with purchasing green energy are not fully recognized.
+Recognise the range of benefits of using and marketing "green" energy: In general, businesses seek low energy costs, and the benefits associated with purchasing green energy are not fully recognised.
 However, some firms-particularly those working in tourism, services, and retail-have become pioneers, actively purchasing renewable energy to meet their own needs, and marketing renewables to their customers.
-Such actions both improve customer relations and increase the competitiveness of green power.
+Such actions both improve increase relations customer and the competitiveness of green power.
 Many businesses have also installed their own renewable energy systems-atop commercial buildings, for example-to meet their energy needs.
-More businesses should consider this ontion as well transition to renewables also requires greater involvement of general civil society in decision-making regarding future energy systems.
+More businesses should consider this option as well.

+making on sustainable energy solutions: The transition to renewables also requires greater involvement of general civil society in decision-making regarding future energy systems.
 Civil society group-from professional groups to unions and scientific organisations-have a wide variety of roles to play and skills to offer in the areas of policy formulation and project development and ownership.